Procedure for Policy Management

 Unit Policy, Standards, and Procedures

-If a Unit has elected to publish their Unit Policy Documents in the electronic University Policy Repository, the Unit Policy Liaison or other employee designated by the Unit should follow the same process outlined in the "New University Standards or Procedures, or Minor Edits to Any University Policy Document" section above to ensure coordination with the Office of Ethics and Policy.
+If a Unit has elected to publish its Unit Policy Documents in the electronic University Policy Repository, the Unit Policy Liaison or other employee designated by the Unit should follow the same process outlined in the "New University Standards or Procedures, or Minor Edits to Any University Policy Document" section above to ensure coordination with the Office of Ethics and Policy.

 Request to Retire a Policy Document